ppone/docs/guides/subscription-billing.md

 When switching to a plan with a different billing cycle, for example switching from monthly to annual billing, then a new billing cycle will be started at the time of proration.
 This means an invoice will be generated for the next billing cycle on the plan.

+#### Proration Calculation

 Prorations are calculated based on the number of seconds left in the billing cycle.
+More specifically, here is how we calculate prorations.
+The `% time remaining` is calculated with:

+`seconds left in period / total seconds in period`

+Then a proration credit line item is computed using this formula:

+`% time remaining * subscription price before change`

+And a proration charge line item is computed using this formula:

+`% time remaining * subscription price after change`

 ### Sign Up Pages